-BACKGROUND
+1. BACKGROUND

-- 3. - The Public Bodies (Joint Working) (Scotland) Act requires integration authorities to 3.1 prepare strategic plans which set out their integration arrangements to achieve or contribute to national health and well being outcomes.
-These plans should divide the area into at least two localities. - A key part of this process is the development of a detailed joint strategic needs 3.2 assessment (current and projected, activity, demand, gaps) which is used to plan and redesign services to deliver better personal outcomes and address key policy priorities. - Strategic plans should reflect the important role of informal community capacity building 3.3 to deliver more effective preventive and early interventions.
-They should also deliver improved outcomes through better aligning investment to what we know about the needs of people in local communities, available resources and support, and what is working to deliver better outcomes.
+- 1.1 The Public Bodies (Joint Working) (Scotland) Act requires integration authorities to prepare strategic plans which set out their integration arrangements to achieve or contribute to national health and well being outcomes.
+These plans should divide the area into at least two localities. - 1.2 A key part of this process is the development of a detailed joint strategic needs assessment (current and projected, activity, demand, gaps) which is used to plan and redesign services to deliver better personal outcomes and address key policy priorities.
+Strategic plans should also reflect the important role of informal community capacity building to deliver more effective preventive and early interventions.
+In addition, they should deliver improved outcomes through better aligning investment to what we know about the needs of people in local communities, available resources and support, and what is working to deliver better outcomes.